 Education:

-B.Sc.
-2001 (University of Victoria), specializing in marine biology and wildlife ecology
+My Westernized education includes a B.Sc.
+2001 (University of Victoria), specializing in marine biology and wildlife ecology.

 Ph.D.
-2017 (University of Alberta), specializing in landscape ecology, migratory patterns, conservation and climate change impacts on migratory birds.
+2020 (University of Alberta), specializing in conservation and climate change impacts on migratory birds in the Yukon and at the broader scale across the western boreal forest region.

 Instruction and Coordination